virtualsecureplatform/TFHEpp/docs/GL.md

 multipliers.
 These optimizations are in the scheme-neutral `modular_ntt.hpp`, not in a GL-specific FFT wrapper.
 The fixed 16-point convolution inside the `p=17` Rader transform additionally uses flat tables and compile-time-unrolled stages instead of the dynamic radix-2 plan.
-On the development host, unity skipping followed by the fixed Rader kernel reduces a single-thread n512 full-ring forward/inverse pair from about 0.87/0.92 seconds to about 0.66/0.71 seconds.
+Fixed twiddles, negacyclic twists, Rader kernels, and cyclotomic interpolation weights use precomputed Shoup quotients, replacing pseudo-Mersenne reduction in constant products.
+On the development host, these changes reduce a single-thread n512 full-ring forward/inverse pair from about 0.87/0.92 seconds to about 0.50/0.48 seconds.

 The stored ciphertexts and packed DD evaluation keys remain in coefficient form.
 Transform primes are temporary multiplication machinery; no RNS limbs